- Student Life Home

 Recipes for College Success

-Each spring semester SUNY Adirondack works in cooperation with WSWHE BOCES and ACCES-VR to host a transition conference for area students with disabilities called "Recipe for College Success".
-We will hold our 17th annual conference in March 2012.
-Please see the link to the left for more information and a registration form.
+Each spring semester SUNY Adirondack works in cooperation with WSWHE BOCES and ACCES-VR to host a transition conference for area high school students with disabilities called "Recipe for College Success".

 Dalke, C. & Howard, D. (2004).
 Life Works: A Transition Program for High School Students.
 East Moline, Il: LinguiSystems.